 - Gilles Binchois, contemporary of Dufay, also pictured beside him.

-- Willem Ockeghem, said to have been inspired by, if not outright taught by Dufay.
+- Johannes Ockeghem, said to have been inspired by, if not outright taught by Dufay.

 - Antoine Busnoys, a composer mostly known for his chansons, and his Hair-Trigger Temper.

 - Jacob Obrecht, a pupil of Ockeghem.
 Obrecht was of the "middle generation" and began to transform the polyphonic rules.

 - Josquin des Prez, another possible pupil of Ockeghem, said to have been one of the best of his time (c.1500).
 Martin Luther was a fanboy.
 Josquin wrote a motet to commemorate Ockeghem.